-These could each exceed \$10 billion in 2007-08 and again in 2008-09.
+These could each be in the low tens of billions of dollars in 2007-08 and again in 2008-09.

 Proposition 98.
 Proposition 98 consists of specific funding formulas for K-12 school districts and community colleges (K-14 education).
 The level of and changes to General Fund revenues are important factors in determining school funding under Proposition 98.
-The large one-time revenue increases generated by this initiative in 2007-08 and 2008-09 would result in additional school funding potentially in excess of \$10 billion dollars annually for those two years.
+The large one-time revenue increase generated by this initiative in 2007-08 and 2008-09 would result in additional school funding potentially in the low tens of billions of dollars annually for each of those two years.
 Thereafter, the net reduction in annual revenues would substantially lower the required funding level for K-14 education, potentially by billions of dollars.
 Actual school funding would be determined by future legislative decisions in dealing with the major reduction in ongoing revenues.